dlstreamer/pipeline-server/docs/creating_extensions.md

 Events are a type of metadata that can be added and read from a frame using methods from the [`gva_event_meta`](/extensions/gva_event_meta/gva_event_meta.py) module.
 They illustrate how to add and publish additional information using the underlying Intel(R) DL Streamer python bindings.

-Events are also used to publish results of the new set of Intel(R) DL Streamer Pipeline Server spatial analytics extensions: [object_line_crossing](/extensions/spatial_analytics/object_line_crossing.md) and [object_zone_count](/extensions/spatial_analytics/object_zone_count.md).
+Events are also used to publish results of the new set of Pipeline Server spatial analytics extensions: [object_line_crossing](/extensions/spatial_analytics/object_line_crossing.md) and [object_zone_count](/extensions/spatial_analytics/object_zone_count.md).

 ## Event Schema